MechanicalRock/mechanicalrock.github.io/_posts/2020-01-13-serverless-express-api.md

 We can see the 'hello world' response inside the JSON payload that was returned from our lambda function.

 Now let's deploy the application - to do this we will perform a guided deploy.
+Upon completion of a guided deploy, a configuration file will be created that allows future deploys to use our previous responses.
 ```
 sam deploy --guided
 ```